myklemykle/stateless/README.md

 NOTE: The sandbox tests require the NEAR end-to-end sandbox test environment: https://docs.near.org/docs/develop/contracts/sandbox

+Because M1 Mac users can't yet build the sandbox locally, these sandbox tests can be cofigured to run in a remote sandbox.
-Or, you can run the same tests on testnet.
+Or, they can be run in the NEAR testnet.
-(Caution: it's slower, and if you run them too often you'll be temporarily throttled.)
+(Caution: testing in NEAR testnet is slower, and if you test too often you may be temporarily throttled.)

 The inline doc in tests/sandbox/sandbox.tests.js has instructions how to configure the sandbox tests